The gunman's sister was one of the 9 shooting victims in Dayton

 (CNN)The nine people killed in a mass shooting in a popular neighborhood in Dayton, Ohio, early Sunday include the shooter's sister, Assistant Chief of Police Matt Carper said.

-Police killed the gunman, identified as 24-year-old Connor Betts, less than a minute after he opened fire with a .223 high-capacity gun, killing nine and wounding 27, authorities said.
+Police killed the gunman, identified as 24-year-old Connor Betts, less than a minute after he opened fire with a .223-caliber high-capacity gun, killing nine and wounding 27, authorities said.

 The victims include: